-The Instructional Designer reports to the Program Director, Program Development and Academic Programs and is responsible for the development and revision of curriculum for the Emergency Management Division and its clients.
+The Instructional Designer reports to the Deputy Director, Fire & Safety Division and is responsible for the development and revision of curriculum for the Fire & Safety Division and its clients.
 The incumbent works collaboratively and with the support of divisional staff, subject matter experts, clients, and others within the JIBC to design and develop courses for face-to-face delivery, blended, and online delivery using a range of applied learning strategies and technologies, including simulations.
-He or she ensures that courses meet the academic standards required by JIBC.
+He or she ensures that courses meet the academic standards required by the JIBC.

-- Designs courses and teaching materials across all areas of emergency management (ICS, ESS, EM, SAR, and HEM) for face-to-face, blended, and online delivery in accordance with EMD curriculum development guidelines.
+Designs courses and teaching materials across all areas of the Fire & Safety Division (FSD) for face-to-face, blended, and online delivery in accordance with FSD curriculum development guidelines.

 - Collaborates with subject matter experts and program managers to identify student learning needs, intended program/course outcomes, and program/course delivery requirements and constraints.